Oil prices set for weekly gain despite India virus surge

 - April crude imports down 0.2% year on year in China.

-LONDON: Oil prices eased on Friday but were set for a weekly gain against the backdrop of optimism over a global economic recovery, though the COVID-19 crisis in India weighed.
+NEW YORK: Oil prices were little changed on Friday as the COVID-19 crisis in India worsened but prices were set for a weekly gain against the backdrop of optimism over a global economic recovery.

 In China, data showed export growth accelerated unexpectedly in April while a private survey pointed to strong expansion in service sector activity.